 Our loans and credit facilities ensure that fair trade farmers are paid on time for their crops.

-Our finance helps fairtrade handcraft organisations to buy raw materials, and enables fairtrade co-operatives to pre-finance orders from their overseas buyers.
-From a head office based in Newcastle upon Tyne, and with support of in-country colleagues, Shared Interest reaches almost 200 fair trade organisations in 55 countries.
+Our finance helps handcraft organisations to buy raw materials, and enables co-operatives to pre-finance orders from their overseas buyers.

-This year we made payments totalling £68.7m to 297 organisations in 55 countries.
+This year we supported 204 organisations in 45 countries.